 This makes MyRecover a reliable last-resort solution when standard recovery options fail.

-When files saved to desktop are not visible, it feels alarming—but most of the time, the files are still there.
+When files saved to desktop are not visible on Windows 10 or 11, it feels alarming—but most of the time, the files are still there.
 Whether the cause is hidden icons, syncing confusion, or a system glitch, the steps in this guide help you identify and fix the issue methodically.

-And if the files are truly gone, tools like MyRecover provide a reliable last line of defense.
+And if the files are truly gone, Windows data recovery software like MyRecover provide a reliable last line of defense.
 With the right approach, a "missing file" panic can turn into a quick fix.